myatktun/myatktun.github.io/_sources/C++.rst

         - cannot have a value assigned, only appear on the right
         - "values of object named by x"
     * **scopes**
-        - global
-           + defined outside of all functions, usually on top of the program
-           + can be accessed by any function
+        - global: defined outside of all functions, usually on top of the program, and can be accessed by any function
-        - local
-           + declared inside a function or block
-           + can be used only by statements that are inside the function
+        - local: declared inside a function or block, can be used only by statements that are inside the function
         - can have same name for local and global but value of local will take preference
     * **storage class**
         - defines the scope and life-time of variables and functions
-        - *auto*
-           + default class for all local variables
-           + can only be used in functions/locals
+        - ``auto``: default class for all local variables, can only be used in functions/locals
-        - *register*
+        - ``register``
            + for local variables to be stored in a register instead of RAM
            + variable max size is equal to register size usually one word
            + cannot have '&' operator applied to it as it does not have mem location
            + should only be used for quick access such as counters
            + not guaranteed to be stored in register depending on hardware restrictions
-        - *static*
+        - ``static``
            + keep local variable instead of creating and destroying
            + maintain values between function calls
            + applying to global causes it's scope to be restricted to the declared file
            + using on class data member causes only one copy of that member to be shared by all objects of its class
-        - *extern*
+        - ``extern``
            + to give reference of global
            + variable cannot be initialized as it only points the variable name at location that has been defined
            + commonly used when tow or more files share the same globals
-        - *mutable*
+        - ``mutable``
            + applies only to class objects
            + allows a member of object to override const member function
     * logically, assignment and initialization are different